ibexa/documentation-user/docs/getting_started/discover_ui.md

 ![Page blocks](img/page_blocks_toolbar.png)

-- Structure view - shows a structure of your dashboard, including their division into zones and the blocks that they contain.
+- Structure view - shows a structure of your dashboard, including its division into zones and the blocks that they contain.

 ![Structure view](img/structure_view.png)

 ### Choose layout

 For new dashboard you can choose layout which defines the available zones.
 Applying a layout divides the dashboard into the defined zones.
-The zones are placeholders for page blocks.
+The zones are placeholders for blocks.

 To choose layout, click **Swicth layout** button in the left side of the upper toolbar.